 Health and Safety

-In accordance with Child Care Licensing Regulations, children will be excluded from the JSU CDC when exhibiting any of the following symptoms:
+In accordance with Childcare Licensing Regulations and guidance from the American Academy of Pediatrics (AAP) and the Center for Disease Control, children will be excluded from the JSU CDC when exhibiting any of the following symptoms:

-The CDC will follow DHR guidelines and complete an illness/ injury form for all children when a parent is called for illness/ injury.
-This form will be signed by a CDC administrator and the parent upon exclusion from the CDC.
+The Jax State CDC will follow DHR guidelines and complete an illness/ injury form for all children when a parent is called for illness/ injury.
+This form will be signed by a Jax State CDC administrator and the parent upon exclusion from the center.
 Return-to-school information will be included if applicable.

-If a child needs to be picked up from the CDC, someone from the CDC administrative team will contact the parent/guardian.
+If a child needs to be picked up from the Jax State CDC, someone from the Jax State CDC administrative team will contact the parent/guardian.

 Health Update Effective 01/27/2025